hund030/TeamsFx_Wiki_review/Configure-Outlook-Add-in-capability-within-your-Teams-app.md

     ```

 1. Create a folder under the root named "tab" (or "bot").

+    **NOTE**: For simplicity, the remainder of this article assumes that the existing Teams app is a tab.
+If you started with a bot instead, replace "tab" with "bot" in all of these instructions, including the content you add or edit in various files.

 1. Move the node_modules, public, and src folders into the new subfolder.
 1. Move the package-lock.json, package.json, and tsconfig.json into the new subfolder.
 The project structure should now look like the following: